Colossal orbital-Edelstein effect in non-centrosymmetric superconductors

 In this manuscript, we study the emergence of magneto-electric effects induced by a supercurrent flow in 2D non-centrosymmetric superconductors featuring an orbital Rashba (OR) coupling.
-We show that the supercurrent-induced orbital moments can exhibit striking marks with an extraordinary large amplitude and sign tunability.
-We find that the strength of the orbital polarization is more than one order of magnitude greater than that due to the spin, for nominally equal Rashba coupling strength.
-This colossal effect is then general, irrespective of the intensity of the OR coupling compared to the Fermi energy.
+We show that the supercurrent-induced orbital magnetization can exhibit an extraordinary large amplitude and a peculiar sign tunability.
+The orbital moment is more than one order of magnitude greater than the spin one, for nominally equal coupling strength.
 The orbital Edelstein effect becomes particularly enhanced for the Fermi level lying in proximity of avoiding crossing points in the band structure induced by the orbital Rashba coupling, where it also features a sign change.
 The orientation of the induced orbital magnetization can be suitably tuned by sweeping the Fermi level across the avoided crossing, providing a knob to master the response.
-The sign change occurs not only for uniform configurations but also in the presence of superconducting phase inhomogeneities thus providing a route to devise domains with opposite magnetization.
-We discuss direct experimental probes of the effect and the impact that an applied electric field can have in guiding the suppression of the superconducting state by orbital magneto-electric effects.
+The spatial dependence of the signal reflects inhomogeneities of current flow on the scale of the superconducting coherence length, featuring sign changes and signal enhancement in proximity of superconducting phase defects.
+This outcome provides a route to spatially resolve supercurrent amplitude variations and to devise domains with opposite magnetization without applied magnetic fields.

-{\it Model.---} In order to directly evaluate the contribution due to the electrons' orbital moment and compare it with the spin one, we consider a 2D electronic system that explicitly includes the spin or orbital Rashba couplings.
-For the OR case, the minimal description is based on three bands arising from atomic orbitals spanning the $L=1$ angular momentum subspace.
-This model applies for $p$ orbitals or $d$ orbitals, e.g. $\{d_{yz}$, $d_{xz}$, $d_{xy}\}$.
-As several materials can be effectively described with similar multi-orbital degrees of freedom close to the Fermi level, we keep the analysis general and refer for simplicity to $d_a$ orbitals, with $a=(yz,xz,xy)$, at each site assuming a square lattice characterized by $C_{4v}$ point group symmetry.
-The breaking of mirror symmetry, due to intrinsic crystalline potential or externally applied electric field, sets out a polar axis ($z$) resulting into an orbital Rashba interaction that couples the atomic angular momentum ${\bf L}$ with the crystal wave-vector ${\bf k}$.
-The Hamiltonian in momentum space is generally written as
+{\it Model.---} We consider a 2D electronic system that explicitly includes either the spin or orbital Rashba couplings, specified by a unique coupling $\alpha$.
+For the OR case, the minimal description is based on three bands arising from atomic orbitals spanning the $L=1$ angular momentum subspace, such as $p$ orbitals or $d_a$ orbitals with $a=(yz,xz,xy)$.
+For definiteness we refer to $d$ orbitals localized at the site of a square lattice.
+The breaking of mirror symmetry, due to intrinsic crystalline potential or externally applied electric field, sets out a polar axis ($z$), resulting in a $C_{4v}$ point group symmetry, and an orbital Rashba interaction that couples the atomic angular momentum ${\bf L}$ with the crystal wave-vector ${\bf k}$.
+The Hamiltonian in momentum space is written as